Colombia tops IDMC internally displaced people list

 The report says that Colombia, with its estimated 4.9 to 5.5 million internally displaced people tops the global list.

-It estimates that Colombia's internal armed conflict forced around 230,000 people to flee their homes in 2012.'No recognition'
+It estimates that Colombia's internal armed conflict forced around 230,000 people to flee their homes in 2012.

 However, the report says that the figure is provisional, as the government did not publish official figures for the past year.